alex-hu-1/docs/src/guide/essentials/template-syntax.md

 # Template Syntax {#template-syntax}

 Vue uses an HTML-based template syntax that allows you to declaratively bind the rendered DOM to the underlying component instance's data.
-All Vue templates are syntactically valid HTML that can be parsed by spec-compliant browsers and HTML parsers.
+All Vue templates are syntactically valid HTML that can be parsed by spec-compliant browsers & HTML parsers.

 Under the hood, Vue compiles the templates into highly-optimized JavaScript code.
 Combined with the reactivity system, Vue can intelligently figure out the minimal number of components to re-render and apply the minimal amount of DOM manipulations when the app state changes.